British Columbia -> Dividend tax credit

 BC Income Tax Act s.
 4.69

 BC and other provinces provide a personal non-refundable dividend tax credit for income from Canadian dividends.
-BC's Income Tax Act specifies the dividend tax credits for both eligible and non-eligible dividends as a percentage of the federal gross-up amounts.
+BC's Income Tax Act specifies the dividend tax credits for both eligible dividends and non-eligible dividends as a percentage of the federal gross-up amounts.

-Enhanced Dividend Tax Credit Rates:
+Eligible Dividend Tax Credit Rates: